NohaMohamed/NetworkingLayer/README.md

 # NetworkingLayer

-NetworkingLAyer is an HTTP networking package written in Swift.
+NetworkingLayer is an HTTP networking package written in Swift.